nlesc-nano/auto-FOX/FOX/classes/README.rst

 multi_mol_magic.py_
 ~~~~~~~~~~~~~~~~~~~

-A Module for setting up the magic methods and properties of the
+A module for setting up the magic methods and properties of the
 MultiMolecule class.

 ~~~~~~~~~~~~~
 multi_mol.py_
 ~~~~~~~~~~~~~

-A Module for the MultiMolecule class.
+A module for the MultiMolecule class.

 .. _molecule_utils: https://github.com/nlesc-nano/auto-FOX/blob/master/FOX/classes/molecule_utils.py